Despondent angel: Look Up!

 Accessing the water of life while in the Babylon Matrix.

-From one vantage, it can seem like we live in an arid, toxic world of asphalt and metal with nothing to nourish our weary spirits.
-But look beneath the surface of our world and you can find the same primal nourishment that all humans have found.
+From one vantage, we live in an arid, toxic world of concrete and asphalt with nothing to nourish our weary spirits.
+But look beneath the surface of our world, and you can find the same primal nourishment that all humans have found.
 There are still people and other mammals capable of caring, and there have never been so many available in need of care.

 The primal nourishment we need is love.
-It is the resource to allows our souls to develop.
 The other necessary side of that primal nourishment is the opportunity to love others and provide resources for their development.

-According to some, there are more human beings alive today than all the human beings that have ever died.
-Most of them have some capacity for caring, and even more have some receptivity to be cared for.
-And if you don’t care for people, there are other life forms here capable of giving and receiving love.
+There are eight billion of us on this planet.
+Most have some capacity for caring, and even more have some receptivity to be cared for.
+And if you don’t care for people, other life forms here are capable of giving and receiving love.

-And when it comes to the ability to express ourselves culturally, to nourish others with our inner resources, the last fifteen years have been an upgrade that seems like replacing a four-cylinder engine with a warp core.
-Suppose in the Dark Age of 1990 I proposed that, as a person with a very limited income, I would make an oracle which contained close to six hundred cards, and which would be continually upgraded and expanded,and that, furthermore, I would make it available for free to several billion people.
-For most of human history I could propagate such an artifact at the speed of handwriting, while now it propagates at something closer to light speed.
+When it comes to the ability to express ourselves culturally and nourish others with our inner resources, the present era providesa an upgrade that’s like replacing two-cylinder engine with a warp core.
+Suppose in the Dark Age of 1990, I proposed that, as a person with a very limited income, I would make an oracle of over six hundred cards that could be continually upgraded and expanded and that, furthermore, I would make it available for free to several billion people.
+For most of human history, I could propagate such an artifact at the speed of handwriting with a quill pen, while now it propagates at something closer to light speed.

 My friend Rob Brezsny has written an amazing book, Pronoia Is the Antidote for Paranoia: How the Whole World Is Conspiring to Shower You With Blessings, and begun a movement, that reverses the dark, paranoid view of life that has become the norm in our culture.
 For a brief introduction read: Catch the Cosmos Doing Something Right